A beginner’s guide to the bright lights of Broadway

 Currently, there are 41 professional theatres that are considered to be ‘on Broadway’, even if their location is far away from the road that lends its name to the theatrical location.

-The best productions on Broadway are celebrated at the Tony Awards, where you can read about the 2019 winners here.
+The best productions on Broadway are celebrated at the Tony Awards, with the latest Tony Award-winning shows here.

 Where is Broadway?